This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How should I prepare for the surgery?

-Your caregiver may give you medicine, such as aspirin, to help prevent blood clots.
+Your healthcare provider may give you medicine, such as aspirin, to help prevent blood clots.
 Take your antiplatelet medicine exactly as directed.
 These medicines make it more likely for you to bleed or bruise.
 If you are told to take aspirin, do not take acetaminophen or ibuprofen instead.

 What will happen during the surgery?